ARM-software/CMSIS-Stream/Documentation/Styling.md

 It is possible to change lots of aspects of the style.

-There are global style settings that are applied to all elements of the graph, and local style settings that are applied only to specific nodes, edges, ports.
+There are global style settings that are applied to all elements of the graph, and local style settings that are applied only to specific nodes, edges, ports (a port being an input or output of the node).

 A global style setting is defined in a dictionary.
 A local style setting is a method of a class that must be overridden.